svanderburg/node2nix/README.md

     $ npm2nix -i node-packages.json

-And by using the generated Nix expressions, we can install NiJS through Nix as
+And by using the generated Nix expressions, we can install `async` through Nix as
 follows:

-    $ nix-env -f default.nix -iA nijs
+    $ nix-env -f default.nix -iA async

 For every package for which the latest version has been requested, we can directly refer to the name of the package to deploy it.